 Here’s how things currently stand:

-Anyone with a theory test booked will be contacted by The Driver and Vehicle Standards Agency (DVSA) to let you know if your theory test will be affected by local restrictions and tell you what you need to do.
+Anyone with a theory or practical test booked will be contacted by The Driver and Vehicle Standards Agency (DVSA) to let you know what you need to do next.

 Important note: If your driving theory test certificate and license is due to expire soon, it cannot be extended.
 You will need to book and pay for another theory test when it’s possible to do so.